|

 An antisymmetric second-rank tensor in four dimensions has

 independent components.
-Coupled with the four components of
+Coupled with the four components

 parameters.

-Because maps any ray onto itself, it must be
+maps any ray onto itself, it must be

 proportional to the unit operator, and by a choice of phase may be made